hlazevedo/macro-signal-backtester/README.md

 # Macro Signal Backtesting Framework

-A comprehensive, modular Python framework for backtesting systematic macro trading strategies using economic indicators and market signals.
+A modular Python MVP for backtesting systematic macro trading strategies using economic indicators and market signals.

 ---